hashicorp/terraform-plugin-codegen-kubernetes/README.md

 The code to autogenerate resources lives in [tools/codegen](./tools/codegen).
 You tell the generator which resources to generate in [internal/provider/generate.json](./internal/provider/generate.json).

-Run the generator by running `make generate` at the top level.
+Run the generator by running `go generate` at the top level.

 ## Requirements